Exchange Database Stuck in Disconnected and Resynchronizing? Try this.

 Try these Manual Solutions

 • Check the Storage: Users can start by checking if the storage quota is filled up.
 Reach the drive which contains the log files and Exchange database file and check for the available storage in the disk.
-Enough storage space is a prime requirement for the smooth running of DAG.
+Exchange Server always requires at least 25-30% free space on the drive where databases are stored to operate in the DAG environment.
 If the storage space is filled, remove unnecessary data after dismounting the database and remount the database to see if the issue is resolved.

 • Check Port Connections: Sometimes unknowingly, ports are blocked by the network team while performing some other operations.
 Go to the Exchange Server settings and check whether these ports are blocked – TCP port 135 (for RPC), TCP port 64327 (for log shipping), and UDP port 3343 (for node communication).
 If found blocked, unblock the port.